therob3000/comicpress-manager/readme.txt

 The Dynarch DHTML Calendar Widget is released under the GNU LGPL.

 == Changelog ==
+= 1.4.9.9 =
+fixed bug introduced in 1.4.9.9 which caused the 'MASK' to not work for the date field

 = 1.4.9.8 =
 * moved the loading of files to admin_only, the theme handles the rest anyways, no sense in re-executing code
 * moved the wpmu functions to their own file and loaded with is_multisite()